pydisasm

 High-level bytecode is very attractive for malware writers because it is portable, compact, and impervious to standard general-purpose analysis tools.
 A while back, a couple of people from Microsoft contacted me regarding a malware bot-net that was active on Microsoft Windows.
 The malware was written in Python 2.7.
 As I mentioned before, the standard analysis tools like Hex Rays or Ghidra, were of no use to them.

 And the situation has been getting worse.
-Languages that use high-level byecode is not decreasing, The Python language and bytecode continue to change.
+Languages that use high-level bytecode are not decreasing, The Python language and bytecode continue to change.
 Python’s generated bytecode has become more complex and harder to decompile.

 Decompilers have been around since the dawn of programming languages in the early 1960’s.

-However, the ideas I’m going to present here are somewhat new or little used, and represent my own personal research.
+However, the ideas I’m going to present here are not well known or little used, and represent my own personal research.
 The seeds of the ideas were buried in code going back 24 years.
 As I said, that code was abandoned for 5 years before I came across it.
 It took me a while to distill, correct, and expand upon the ideas embodied in the code.
 I’m not even sure I now have the final word on this.

 There is theory and academic research for what I call general-purpose decompilers.
 These are programs that convert machine code into a pseudo-source code.
 Usually, the resulting language is not something that you can directly run through a compiler.